"Our steps are strong, our steps are brave, our voices heard and not easily forgotten. Silver moonbeams lead our way."

 Ziza Muftic was born in Zagreb, Croatia.
 Her music lessons begun at the age of 7 and her first instrument was violin.
 She subsequently continued her studies majoring in classical singing and piano.
 Ziza holds a degree of Masters in Music from University of Witwatersrand.

-Ziza immigrated to South Africa in 1992.
+Ziza and her family migrated to South Africa in 1992.
 She began her music studies at the University of Witwatersrand in February 1992 and completed her BMUS (Bachelor of music) degree in 1996.

 Ziza had completed her Masters in Music (in research and performance) at Wits in 2013.
 Her vocal tuition was supervised by Eugenie Chopin and her research project supervised by Dr Susan Harrop- Allin (It was titled, ‘Hopa!: Exploring Balkanology in South African Popular music culture’).
 Ziza is also studying Jazz piano and composition under Theodora Drummond.

-Ziza has performed with some of South Africa’s top Jazz musicians like Johnny Furie, Sydney Mnisi, Reza Khota, and Marcus Wyatt.
+Ziza has performed with some of South Africa’s top Jazz musicians like Sydney Mnisi, Reza Khota, and Marcus Wyatt.

-She was also asked to sing a finalist piece at the SAMRO 2018 composer's finals, where the composition won in category.
+She was asked to sing a piece for voice and a chamber orchestra, at the SAMRO 2018 composer's finals, where the composition won in category.

 Ziza’s voice can be heard on a ‘Lounge/Jazz’ music experiment with a producer/engineer Garth van der Merwe called ‘Lo-Hi-Fi’.
 One of their original compositions had been released on a local CD compilation Cape Town 2am published by ‘Sheer music’.